olekol33/ceph/src/erasure-code/optlrc/README.txt

 4) Pass the generator matrix, pointers to data and coding chunks and blocksize to jerasure_matrix_encode for encoding

 Decode process:
+Our implementation of Optimal-LRC was devised to simulate only a single erasure in a local group, while Optimal-LRC in general supports repair of multiple erasures.
 minimum_to_decode: Calculates the minimum number and IDs of chunks required to decode an erased chunk.
 It's based on the main assumption of our implementation, that we have at most one erasure in each local group.
 If a chunk in a local group is erased, compiles a list of all surviving chunks.